 Advanced loading (allows loading DICOM data sets using non-default options):

-- Plugin selector section: you can choose which plugins will be allowed to examine the selected series for loading.
-This section is displayed if the double-arrow button on the left side of loadable items list is pushed.
+Plugin selector section: you can choose which plugins will be allowed to examine the selected series for loading.
+This section is displayed if you click on “DICOM plugins” collapsible button at the bottom of DICOM module panel.

 DICOM module settings:

-- Load referenced series will give you the option of easily loading, for example, the master volume of a segmentation when you open the segmentation.
+Load referenced series will give you the option of easily loading, for example, the source volume of a segmentation when you open the segmentation.
 This can also be made to happen automatically.

-- Acquisition geometry regularization option supports the creation of a nonlinear transform that corrects for things like missing slices or gantry tilt in the acquisition.
+Acquisition geometry regularization option supports the creation of a nonlinear transform that corrects for things like missing slices or gantry tilt in the acquisition.
+The regularization transformation can also be hardened to the volume.
 See more information here

 DICOM files do not need to have a specific file extension, and it may not be straightforward to answer this question easily.
 However, if you have a dataset produced by a clinical scanner, it is most likely in the DICOM format.
 If you suspect your data might be in DICOM format, it might be easiest to try to load it as DICOM: